Hand and Upper Extremity Injuries

 Cubital Tunnel Syndrome occurs when pressure is placed on the ulnar nerve.
 This pressure often causes pain, swelling or weakness in the hand.
 Tingling or numbness of the ring and pinky fingers are also noticed.
 If the nerve is compressed for prolonged periods of time, muscle wasting in the hand can occur.
 Treatment includes splints, anti-inflammatories and physical therapy.
 Surgery may also be recommended.

 These are just some of the conditions among a laundry list of injuries that musicians can be affected by.
-If you are experiencing pain similar to the above or think that you may have a similar condition, you should contact your hand and upper extremity physicians at Florida Orthopaedic Institute.
+If you are experiencing pain similar to the above or think that you may have a similar condition, or anything related to musician hands, you should contact your hand and upper extremity physicians at Florida Orthopaedic Institute.